zbaigg/RecipeHub/README.md

 to view the recipes or to add their own recipes.
 This application conveniently organizes the recipes in different cuisines and different cooking methods.
-Also, the application will allow users to enter the ingredients they wish to cook with and they will be matched  with recipe(s) that requires the least amount of additional ingredients.
+Also, the application will allow users to enter the ingredients they wish to cook with, and they will be matched  with recipe(s) that requires the least amount of additional ingredients.
 Moreover, the application will allow users to determine the popularity of a recipe through ratings which will be provided with each.